 Recycled Water Fill Stations

-To assist Padre Dam customers that wish to use recycled water for landscape irrigation at their property, we are offering free recycled water at a new recycled water fill station at our Customer Service Center in Santee.
+To assist Padre Dam customers that wish to use recycled water for landscape irrigation at their property, we offer free recycled water through the recycled water fill station at our Customer Service Center in Santee.

 Current Filling Days & Hours

 Noon until 4 pm

 8 pm until 12 pm

 The Recycled Water Fill Stations will re-open beginning Saturday, May 4, 2019.

 Times may change based on demand for the program.
 Please note that Padre Dam may discontinue this service at any time.